Local Quantum Mechanical Prediction of the Singlet State Using Geometric Algebra: Formulation of Measurement Functions

-The derivation of the expectation value of the matrix calculation pertaining to the measurement functions A and B is detailed in the Appendix.
+And where $I_3 = {\bf e_x e_y e_z}$, which is the pseudo-scalar of Geometric Algebra \cite{Doran}.
+The derivation of the expectation value of the calculation pertaining to the measurement functions A and B is detailed in {\bf Appendix A}.
 In this context, ${\boldsymbol\sigma}\cdot{\bf a}$ and ${\boldsymbol\sigma}\cdot{\bf b}$ are designated as the detectors utilized by Alice and Bob, respectively, each possessing no angular momentum at the instant of detection. ${\boldsymbol\sigma}\cdot{\bf s_1}=-{\boldsymbol\sigma}\cdot{\bf s_2}$ denotes the spin of the fermions these detectors receive, which constitutes the basis for conducting the EPRB experiment.
-The replacement limit functions simulate the functioning of the polarizers at the detection stations, while $|\phi_{\bf n}\rangle$ and $|\chi_{\bf n}\rangle$ are elementary products now symbolizing the wavefunction of the individual particles.
-The original singlet state is thus partitioned between two distinct simple product bra-kets.
-In the subsequent stage of the A and B functions, it becomes apparent that quaternions are delineated from the preceding stage.
-Although the measurement functions exhibit a deterministic appearance, quantum mechanics precludes the prediction of outcomes on an event-by-event basis.
-An analytical depiction of these outcomes, following proper evaluation, does not yield the negative cosine curve.
-The probability remains constant at fifty percent for either $+1$ or $-1$ outcomes (up or down).
-The cross products contained within the functions neither influence this probability nor alter the $-{\bf a}\cdot{\bf b}$ expectation value through the product of the functions.
-As the replacement limit functions mimic the role of detection polarizers, over numerous events, the mean action should converge to approximately fifty percent.
+The limit replacement functions simulate the functioning of the polarizers at the detection stations and are clearly notation simplification, while $|\phi_{\bf n}\rangle$ and $|\chi_{\bf n}\rangle$ are now the wavefunctions of the individual particles.
+In the subsequent stage of the A and B functions, it becomes apparent that multi-vectors are delineated from the preceding stage.
+The cross-products vanish in the matrix expectation value calculation due to averaging.
+And they should not vanish according to vector algebra therefore we assume they are not observable but need to be included in the overall calculation for the prediction as can be seen in {\bf Appendix B}.